knoxa/knoxa.github.io/examples/text.md

 A general label, such as "the road", can only be interpreted as a location on a map if its context is taken into account.
 Other labels, such as proper names, may be locatable irrespective of context.

-I must decide whether two different mentions or labels refer to the same place.
+I can decide that two different mentions or labels refer to the same place.
 This makes a place an abstract entity that is referred to by mentions and labels.
 In other words, a mention or a label is not a place, it is a reference to a place.
 Once I have a *place*, rather than a just a mention of a place or a label, it has an *identity*.
 Identities are unique.
 If I can faithfully map a place to its identity, its trivial to link it to any other information about the same identity, in particular its geospatial *location*.